 It is how you build healthy self-esteem for yourself, not allowing anyone and anything to disturb your inner concord.

-Why Minimalist is Bad if You're Broke
+Why a Minimalist Lifestyle is Bad if You're Broke

 While we would not specifically say that Minimalism is terrible, it is more challenging for a few, and it is only fair to discuss Minimalism in all aspects.